comdotlinux/auth2/README.md

 Pure python 3 script for OpenSSH -- use with ForceCommand line of /etc/sshd_config for 2 step authentication

-This script was inspired from articles when I read Linux Journal's article on YubiKey. http://www.linuxjournal.com/magazine/yubikey-one-time-password-authentication
+This script was inspired from articles when I read Linux Journal's article on YubiKey: http://www.linuxjournal.com/magazine/yubikey-one-time-password-authentication

 and digitalocean article :